AliceO2Group/DataDistribution/script/README.md

 FMQDevice channel configuration is in the file `script/datadist_standalone_chain.json`.
-If using the CRU emulation mode of the `readout.exe` process, configuration of the emulator equipment is read from `readout_cfg/readout_emu.cfg`.
+If using the CRU emulation mode of the `o2-readout-exe` process, configuration of the emulator equipment is read from `readout_cfg/readout_emu.cfg`.

 `StfBuilder` component is used to read and inject previously recorded SubTimeFrames or TimeFrames (same file and data structure).